Kuressaare: History

-History
+During the 19th century Kuressaare became a popular seaside resort on the Baltic Sea coast.
+The first known tourist group visited Kuressaare already in 1840, and, since then, it has remained a popular summer destination and resort town to this day.

 In the middle of the 19th century, Kuressaare became a spa town when large reserves of healing mud were discovered near the town.
-The first mud spa was built in 1840, but healing with mud baths has been tested on the west coast of Saaremaa since the mid-1820s.
-It was the health mud that became Kuressaare's key word.
+The first mud spa was built in 1840.
+Healing with mud baths has been tested on the west coast of Saaremaa since the mid-1820s.
+It was the "healthy mud" that became Kuressaare's main attraction.
 New sanatoriums and boarding houses were created, the order was considerably improved and the number of visitors continued to grow.

-Between 1918 and 1940, the resort's heyday continued.
-The share of Russians among visitors decreased, giving way to Latvians, Finns and Swedes.
+During World War I, in the autumn of 1917, German land and naval forces invaded Saaremaa during Operation Albion and occupied the island until the end of the war in November 1918.
+Kuressaare was the administrative capital of the Saaremaa County of independent Estonia from 1918 to 1940.
+During that time, the resort's heyday continued.
+In addition to domestic visitors, there were also visitors from foreign countries: Latvia, Finland and Sweden.

+Over 90 civilians were killed by the Soviet naval forces and NKVD in 1941 in Kuressaare in one of the largest mass executions during the Soviet occupation of Estonia.

+During World War II, after the Soviet Union had invaded and annexed Estonia in the summer of 1940, hundreds of Saaremaa islanders were arrested, deported and executed by the Soviet regime.
+Over 90 civilians were killed by the Soviet naval forces and NKVD in 1941 in the Kuressaare castle.

-The development of tourism slowed down from the beginning of the Second World War until the end of the Soviet occupation, when the entire Saaremaa was declared a closed border zone, which excluded all foreign tourism.
+The development of tourism stopped during World War II and was very slow during the second Soviet occupation of Estonia in 1944-1991, when the entirety of Saaremaa was declared a closed border zone, which excluded all foreign tourism.
 Only strictly limited and controlled domestic tourism was allowed.

 Today, Kuressaare is once again a resort town.
 New health facilities and hotels have been built, and historical monuments have been restored.
 Two thirds of the current visitors to the city are mainland Estonians, the remaining visitors are mainly from Finland, Sweden and Latvia.

 Sights

-In the old town of Kuressaare, mainly the 18th and 19th centuries have been preserved. historical buildings from the 19th century, but there are also older ones.
+The old town of Kuressaare mainly preserves historical buildings from the 18th and 19th centuries, but there are also older ones.
 In the old town there are, for example, St. Nicholas Church and Laurentius Church, a goods yard, an old mill (1899), a harbor yard (1663) and residential buildings.
-The baroque town hall and council house date from the Swedish era in the 17th century, while the building of the Saaremaa Knights, located next to the Kuressaare town hall, dates from the 18th century.
+The baroque town hall and council house date from the 17th century, while the building of the Saaremaa Knighthood, located next to the Kuressaare town hall, dates from the 18th century.
 Among the oldest preserved buildings are also the parsonage building at Kauba tänav 5 and the Põlluvahi house at the corner of Kitsa and Kitzbergi streets.
+The wooden church building from 1912, which belongs to the Estonian Methodist Church, is also noteworthy.